mbilung/DevOn-Assessment/README.md

 <h2>My Solution:</h2>

-<p2>I have used github and github actions to demonstrate the build process deploying a static website hosted on <a href="https://orange-river-0f4472903.azurestaticapps.net/">azure</a>.
+<p2>I have used github and github actions to demonstrate the build process deploying a static web page hosted on <a href="https://orange-river-0f4472903.azurestaticapps.net/">azure website</a>.
 This static website is created using basic html and css and is hosted on azure static webapp.

 My rationale to use github actions instead of azure devops is as follows: